Podiatric surgery pre-operative information

 Risks and benefits

 This section details further information that may be helpful when making your decision about surgery.
-The information is listed in alphabetical order.
+It is organised in alphabetical order.
+Where we discuss risk with you we will use the following terms:

 Activity